Delay on broadcast erasure channels under random linear combinations: Lower and upper bounds on the expected maximum order statistic

 Furthermore, the optimal value of $s$ is $s^*_n = \log n$, for which

 Finally, the bounds $(l_{\tilde{X}}(n),u_{\tilde{X}}(n))$ are asymptotically tight in $n$ in that, as $n \to \infty$,

 These together imply $\Ebb[{\tilde{X}}_{n:n}]/\log n \to 1$. \end{proposition}

-\begin{proof} Specializing the lower (upper) bounds in Props.\ \ref{prop:delacal} (\ref{prop:ross}), respectively, to the exponential case gives \eqref{eq:expexalb1}.
+\begin{IEEEproof} Specializing the lower (upper) bound in Prop.\ \ref{prop:delacal} (\ref{prop:ross}) to the exponential case gives \eqref{eq:expexalb1}.
 Substituting the given form for $t_n$ into the lower bound gives \eqref{eq:expexatn}.
 Differentiation of the convex function $u_{\tilde{X}}(s,n)$ with respect to $s$, equating with zero, and solving for $s$ gives $s^*_n = \log n$, and $u_{\tilde{X}}(n)$ in \eqref{eq:expexau2}.
 The limit of $u_{\tilde{X}}(n)/\log n$ as $n \to \infty$ is immediate.
 It remains to establish that the limit of

 as $n \to \infty$ is $1$.
 Since $\varepsilon_n = o(\log n)$, it suffices to show that the limit of

 as $n \to \infty$ is zero.
 First consider $\erm^{\varepsilon_n-1}/n$.
 For any positive sequence $\{a_n\}$: